thijsvanloef/Google-Text-to-Speech-Script/README.md

-# Google Text to Speech Client
+# Google Text to Speech Script

 A Python script used to convert text to speech using Google Text-to-Speech/Wavenet Please note: